Head of Science – Miss L Perry

 Key Stage 3

-Our team of experienced, specialist science teachers have designed an inspiring programme of study to deliver the Key Stage 3 National Curriculum to enthuse and challenge pupils to learn and achieve in their first two and a half years; mastering the fundamental knowledge, understanding and skills needed for GCSE-level success and beyond.
+Our team of experienced, specialist science teachers have designed an inspiring programme of study to deliver the Key Stage 3 National Curriculum to enthuse and challenge pupils to learn and achieve in their first three years; mastering the fundamental knowledge, understanding and skills needed for GCSE-level success and beyond.

 Within year 7, 8 and 9 pupils’ knowledge and understanding from Key Stage 1 and 2 programmes of study are further built upon and this further lays the foundations for GCSE by studying fundamental ideas in Science in increased depth.